overloop-crm/overloop-api-doc/source/includes_main/_custom_fields.md

 ### Value format

-Depending on the type of custom field value, it can accept different kinds of value:
+Depending on the type of custom field, it can accept different kinds of value:

  - `numeric`: any number (integer or float number)
  - `text`, `text_long`: any string